jedisct1/wasi-crypto-preview/witx/proposal_symmetric.md

 Non-generic options are required and must be given by building an [`options`](#options) set and giving that object to functions instantiating that algorithm.

+- <a href="#crypto_errno.in_progress" name="crypto_errno.in_progress"></a> `in_progress`
+A requested computation is not done yet, and additional calls to the function are required.

+Some functions, such as functions generating key pairs and password stretching functions, can take a long time to complete.

+In order to avoid a host call to be blocked for too long, these functions can return prematurely, requiring additional calls with the same parameters until they complete.

 ## <a href="#keypair_encoding" name="keypair_encoding"></a> `keypair_encoding`: Enum(`u16`)
 Encoding to use for importing or exporting a key pair.